 Horse riding can be an amazing hobby for children, but some parents worry that it can be too much too soon.
 Won’t it overwhelm them?
 Aren’t they too young to be riding a horse?
 This all depends on your individual child and their attitude towards pets in general.
-If your child seems happy enough to help out with chores when it comes to pets at home, they’ll more than likely love looking after their horse.
+If your child seems happy enough to help out with chores when it comes to pets at home, they’ll more than likely love to look after their horse.
 If you have to coax them into doing something similar, they’ll probably be the same with a horse.
 Providing a child can willingly help you with a horse, they are old enough to try riding.
 Some parents wait until their child is around 12 years old, so they are a stronger presence on a horse.
 This is totally your choice.

 - They’ll gain confidence from learning to ride.